Dylan-Speight/definitely_not_etsy/README.md

 ![picture](docs/Pull-Requests.png)

 ### Protecting User Data and Our Legal Obligations Regarding Information Security (SAQ 21-23)
 *21. Discuss and analyse requirements related to information system security.*
 *22. Discuss methods you will use to protect information and data.*
 *23. Research what your legal obligations are in relation to handling user data.*

+If an application is anything more than an a piece of assessment/hobby creation i.e. has real end-users, a myriad of considerations must be made for information security.
+A developer must handle both their legal obligations

 21/